 - Fluid mechanics

 Compressible fluid dynamics courses can be found within these 18-24 month programs.
 In addition to teaching the theories behind the mechanics of gasses and fluids, some programs have laboratories dedicated to practical research in topics, including compressible fluid mechanics.
 Research in this field is applicable to military agencies like the U.S. Air Force and governmental organizations like NASA and the U.S. Department of Energy.
 Thesis tracks lead to a Master of Science degree, while non-thesis tracks lead to a Master of Aerospace Engineering degree.

-Programs offer coursework that covers the combustion of materials, turbulent flows and aero-acoustics.
+Prior to admission students need to have a bachelor's degree in engineering or related field.
+Programs offer coursework that covers the combustion of materials, turbulent flows, and aero-acoustics.
 In preparation for advanced research, such as researching jet noise and the mechanisms of void collapse, students learn about:

 - Compressible gas dynamics

 - Differential equations